QuickRoll/Dusk/rules/Outline of Thoughts.md

 - [ ] recreation unmarkes actions
 - [ ] bloodied and shocked -1d
 - [ ] actions additions: pushing, assisting
+- [ ] shocked shouldn't be endlessly stackable though, otherwise I could have used the old stuff